i3anaan/DrawALine/README.md

 optional arguments:
-  -h, --help            show this help message and exit --test-run            Run in implementation test mode - use a tiny data set --small               Use a small training set --distort {shift,grow,all}
+  -h, --help            show this help message and exit --test-run            Run in implementation test mode - use a tiny dataset --small               Use a small training set --distort {shift,grow,all}
                         Distort the data